ClearBlade/native-libraries/async.md

 ## ClearBladeAsync.Collection.createIndex(columnToIndex)

 This function creates an index on a collection column.
+By default, a collection can be indexed on the `item_id` column.
+Users can index a collection on any column.

 * @param {string} columnName
 * @returns {Promise}